-There is stronger legal protection for more sensitive information, such as:
+There is stronger legal protection for more special categories of personal data including:

-LOCSU have written guidance and templates on GDPR for Local Optical Committees (LOCs) to help them understand the changes and actions that they need to take.
+LOCSU has written guidance and templates on GDPR for LOCs to help them understand the changes and actions that they need to take.

 Registration with the Information Commissioner’s Office (ICO)